 General:

-1. The student’s working process, project development, and questioning, and his or her documentation of these.
+1. Work process, project development, research questions, and documentation of these.

-2. The student’s ability and skill to satisfactorily use and handle relevant representational forms and techniques and other design tools based on lectures, assignments, and learning objectives.
+2. Ability and skill in using and handling relevant representations, techniques, and other design tools based on lectures, assignments, and learning objectives.

-The project must be conducted within the given time frame of the course
+The project must be completed within the course’s specified timeframe.

 Examiner